Informed Consent and Practice Policies

 The law protects the privacy of all communications between a patient and a psychologist.
 In most situations, we can only release information about your treatment to others if you sign a written authorization form that meets certain legal requirements.
 There are other situations that require only that you provide written, advance consent.

-• I may find it helpful to consult other health and mental health professionals about a case.
+• We may find it helpful to consult other health and mental health professionals about a case.
 The other professionals are also legally bound to keep the information confidential.
-If you don’t object, I will not tell you about these consultations unless I feel that it is important to our work together.
-I will note all consultations in your Clinical Record.
+If you don't object, we will not tell you about these consultations unless I feel that it is important to our work together.
+We will note all consultations in your Clinical Record.

-• I also have a privacy contract with our accountants.
-As required by HIPAA, I have a formal business associate contract with them, in which they promise to maintain the confidentiality of data except as specifically allowed in the contract or otherwise required by law.
-If you wish, I can provide you with a blank copy of this contract.
+• We also have a privacy contract with our accountants.
+As required by HIPAA, we have a formal business associate contract with them, in which they promise to maintain the confidentiality of data except as specifically allowed in the contract or otherwise required by law.

-• If a patient seriously threatens to harm himself/herself or others, I may be obligated to seek hospitalization for him/her or to contact others who can help provide protection.
-Texas law provides that a professional may disclose confidential information only to medical or law enforcement personnel if the professional determines that there is a probability of imminent physical injury by the patient to the patient or others, or there is a probability of immediate mental or emotional injury to the patient.
+• If a patient seriously threatens to harm themselves or others, we may be obligated to seek hospitalization for them or to contact others who can help provide protection.
+Texas law states that a professional may disclose confidential information only to medical or law enforcement personnel if the professional determines that there is a probability of imminent physical injury by the patient to the patient or others, or there is a probability of immediate mental or emotional injury to the patient.

-• If a government agency is requesting the information for health oversight activities, I may be required to provide it for them.
+• If a government agency is requesting the information for health oversight activities, we may be required to provide it for them.

-• If a patient files a complaint or lawsuit against me or my company, I may disclose relevant information regarding that patient in order to defend myself.
+• If a patient files a complaint or lawsuit against me or my company, we may disclose relevant information regarding that patient in order to defend ourselves.

-• If I have cause to believe that a child under 18 has been or may be abused or neglected or is a victim of a sexual offense, and if an elderly or disabled person is in a state of abuse, neglect or exploitation, the law requires that I make a report to the appropriate governmental agency, usually the Department of Protective and
+• If we have cause to believe that a child under 18 has been or may be abused or neglected or is a victim of a sexual offense, and if an elderly or disabled person is in a state of abuse, neglect, or exploitation, the law requires that we make a report to the appropriate governmental agency, usually the Department of Protective and

 Regulatory Services.
-Once such report is filed, I may be required to provide additional information.
+Once such a report is filed, we may be required to provide additional information.

 While this written summary of exceptions to confidentiality should prove helpful in informing you about potential problems, it is important that we discuss any questions or concerns that you may have now or in the future.
 In situations where specific advice is required, formal legal advice may be needed.

-I do not voluntarily participate in any legal proceedings.
-I will not communicate with a patient’s attorney and will not write or sign letters, affidavits or reports to be used in a client’s legal matters.
-I will not provide testimony or patient’s records unless compelled to do so.
-If you become involved in legal proceedings that require my participation, you will be expected to pay for all of my professional time, including preparation and transportation costs, even if I am called to testify by another party.
+We do not voluntarily participate in any legal proceedings.
+We will not communicate with a patient's attorney and will not write or sign letters, affidavits or reports to be used in a patient's legal matters.
+We will not provide testimony or patient records unless compelled to do so.
+If you become involved in legal proceedings that require our participation, you will be expected to pay for all of our professional time, including preparation and transportation costs, even if we are called to testify by another party.

-Pursuant to Texas law, psychological test data are not part of a patient’s record, as they can be misinterpreted and/or upsetting to untrained readers.
-For this reason, I recommend that you initially review them in my presence or have them forwarded to another mental health professional so you can discuss the contents.
+Pursuant to Texas law, psychological test data are not part of a patient's record, as they can be misinterpreted and/or upsetting to untrained readers.
+For this reason, we recommend that you initially review them in our presence or have them forwarded to another mental health professional so you can discuss the contents.

 HIPAA provides you with several rights with regard to your Clinical Record and disclosures of protected health information.
 These rights include requesting that your doctor amend your record; requesting restrictions on what information from your Clinical Record is disclosed to others; requesting an accounting of most disclosures of protected health information that you have neither consented to nor authorized; determining the location to which protected information disclosures are sent; having any complaints you make about our policies and procedures recorded in your records; and the right to a paper copy of this Agreement, the attached Notice form, and our privacy policies and procedures.